Skip to main content

 Image from Arjan Bronkhorst

-You might not expect accessibility to be at the forefront of a museum in a centuries-old canal house with a seemingly endless number of stairs, but Ons' Lieve Heer op Solder has done plenty of work to make the space navigable for everyone.
+You might not expect accessibility to be at the forefront of a museum in a centuries-old canal house with a seemingly endless number of stairs, but (Ons' Lieve Heer op Solder) Our Lord in the Attic Museum has done plenty of work to make the space navigable for everyone.
 The museum café, museum store and temporary exhibition space are located in the entrance building and accessible by elevator.
-Meanwhile, a special audio tour dubbed Together You Can See More; allows visitors who are blind or visually impaired to walk through the museum with a guide and listen, smell and touch.
-If you cannot climb stairs, there is the CoVisit tour: where you connect your phone to your companion's smartphone, who walks through the museum while you follow along via audio and video.
+Meanwhile, a special audio tour dubbed Together You Can See More allows visitors who are blind or visually impaired to walk through the museum with a guide and listen, smell and touch.
+If you cannot climb stairs, there is the CoVisit tour, where you connect your phone to your companion's smartphone, who walks through the museum while you follow along via audio and video.

 Eye Filmmuseum

-At the Eye, the museum section and the movie theatres are accessible to people in wheelchairs or with other disabilities.
+At the Eye Filmmuseum, the museum section and the movie theatres are accessible to people in wheelchairs or with other disabilities.
 You can enter through the staff entrance, just ring the bell.
-All floors are accessible by elevator and the Eye's movie theatres always reserve two spaces for wheelchairs.
+All floors are accessible by elevator, and the Eye's movie theatres always reserve two spaces for wheelchairs.
 Better yet, you can also reserve a wheelchair or walker.
 There are guided tours in Dutch Sign Language on request, and every third Sunday of the month, there is a free entry tour in NGT through the temporary exhibition at 15:15.
 During some (premiere) films, you can use the Earcatch app to get an audio description, while Subcatch app subtitles what you can't hear.

 NEMO